+17.1 Study Assistance
-- 17.1 Study Leave - 17.1.1 The parties agree to maintain the Study Leave arrangements for Assistants which were approved in June 1999.
-These arrangements will remain in place for the life of this Enterprise Agreement.

-17.2 Training Working Party

-- 17.2.1 The parties agree to the continuation of a working party (comprising appropriate management and staff representatives) to develop and assess training strategies for Assistants over the life of this Enterprise Agreement. - 17.2.2 The working party will examine proposals submitted by employees and working party members with a view to developing outcome focused and cost effective training programs for Assistants. - 17.3 Specific training courses which shall be offered to Assistants include Induction, Workplace Health and Safety, Basic First Aid, Cultural Awareness, Conflict Resolution/Mediation, Justice of the Peace, and Security Awareness.
+- 17.1.1 The parties agree to implement a new Study Assistance Agreement which will remain in place for the life of this Enterprise Agreement. - 17.2 Training Working Party - 17.1.2 The parties agree to the continuation of a working party (comprising appropriate management and staff representatives) to develop and assess training strategies for Assistants over the life of this Enterprise Agreement. - 17.1.3 The working party will examine proposals submitted by employees and working party members with a view to developing outcome focused and cost effective training programs for Assistants.